Where and When Were Fish Collected?

 Fish were collected from mainly remote, high elevation waters in 2008–2012 by National Park Service personnel following standardized protocols.
 Whereas most of the sites were only sampled during one of four years, 10 lakes within four parks were sampled in two separate years in order to examine temporal variation within a subset of lakes.
 Over one-third of the total samples were collected from Rocky Mountain and Mount Rainier national parks (NPs; Figure 1).
 Samples were sent to U.S. Geological Survey (USGS), Forest and Rangeland Ecosystem Science Center, Contaminants Ecology Lab in Corvallis, OR, for mercury analysis of muscle tissue and data interpretation.

-Download a Site Bulletin (pdf format, 581 KB) for more information about the study.
+Download a Report of Mercury in Fish (pdf format, 575 KB) for more information about the study.

 Mercury in Alaskan National Parks